 1. possess the underlying disposition that

-learning and personal growth is achievable for and expected of all.
+learning and growth is achievable for and expected for all.

 practice: Educators who hold this belief seek

 9. implement assessment strategies to evaluate student/client growth and the effectiveness of their teaching/practice.